Russia reports several drone strikes on Moscow buildings as Kyiv is attacked again

 MOSCOW — Russian authorities reported several drone attacks on the capital Moscow Tuesday morning, damaging several residential buildings.

-Explosions were reported in several districts of Moscow and outlying regions of the city early Tuesday as Russian air defense systems attempted to intercept the drones.
+Explosions were reported in several districts of Moscow and outlying regions of the city as Russian air defense systems attempted to intercept the drones.

 Moscow Mayor Sergei Sobyanin confirmed minor damage to several residential buildings but reported no serious injuries.